How to Save Objects in SharedPreferences in Flutter

 }

-The next step is to carry out the previous implementation, in which we can register and obtain user data; before using it anywhere in the application, we must create the instance:
+The next step is to implement the above, in which we can register and obtain user data; before using it anywhere in the application, we must create the instance:

 final prefs = await SharedPreferences.getInstance();